 5. Change the tracking mode to Active and stakeout the point measured in step 2.
 Slowly rotate the MT1000 and closely monitor elevation values for any deviation.
 If you observe any significant value changes in either axis, your MT1000 is likely the culprit.

 We tested 5 (used) MT1000 prisms and found vertical errors in one.
 From quadrants A, B and D, we measured tiny but acceptable vertical deviation.
 However - from A to C we observed a .05 change in elevation values.
 Again switching between Active and Passive tracking allows you to change focus from the glass to the LEDs.

-The MT1000 cannot be repaired.
-But at nearly $3,000 for a new one - don't just through it in the closet.
-They can still be used - even when precision is required.
+The MT1000 cannot be repaired, and at nearly $3,000 for a new one - don't just throw it in the closet.
+They can still be used, even when precision is required.

 If your running Trimble Access 2017 or newer, you have the option to select between Passive, Active and Semi-active tracking modes.
 When the Tracking mode is set to Semi-active, the LEDs are used to track the prism, and then automatically switches to passive tracking mode when taking a standard measurement.
 This results in more precise vertical angle measurements.

 According to Trimble, the MultiTrack target should be used within the following vertical angle tolerances: